Minoan13/On-Your-Hands-Autosplitter/README.md

 - Add other / Scriptable Component
 - Set "Script Path" to the "OYHautosplit.asl" file downloaded earlier
 - Enable Start/Split if not enabled
+- Enable other Splits needed for your run